Where to find the best tacos in Tijuana

 The Taco Tijuanero is the picture garnished with pico de gallo salsa (cilantro, onion, tomato).
 That is grilled octopus, spicy shrimp, and cecina de res on a bed of beans and cheese.
 The surf and turf thing gets me every time.
 I love the combination of the salty cecina with the seafood.
 It just works.

 Javier Plascencia throws some fun parties at his restaurants.
-There is a food festival or a party coming up all the time.
+A food festival or a party is coming up all the time.
 They invite chefs from all over the place to cook and have a good time.
 Follow his social media profiles to see what is in the works.
 You can always find a great taco at a Javier Plascencia event.

 • Pro Tip: If there is no parking in the spaces in front of the restaurant I park in the Chapultepec Mall parking lot.